di-br/CalMAdju/doc/How_to_estimate_the_sharpness_of_the_testshots.md

   ```
   Line 1 uses numpy for computing the gradients in `x` and `y` that line 2 will combine to an average per pixel which in turn will be averaged over the `reduced_img`.

-Yes, the last two lines are actually doing the same thing.
-I noticed (infact, there are yet other ways of writing this).
+Yes, the last (two) lines in either case are actually doing the same thing, I noticed (infact, there are yet other ways of writing this).
 I also noticed another small mishap in the code while typing the above, so it's all a process...

 ## Todo